khayer/sam2cov/README.md

 * Sam files produced by other aligners than [STAR](https://code.google.com/p/rna-star/) and [RUM](http://cbil.upenn.edu/RUM/) are currently not supported.
 * Sam files have to be sorted by sequence name.
 * Read pairs can't be separated.
 This is especially important for multi-mappers.
+## Known Bugs

+* Add -std=gnu99 to the makefile if you see this bug "sam2cov.c:103: warning: implicit declaration of function ‘getopt’"